Staff Spotlight Home

 Through their passion, creativity, and compassion, they support children and families every day.
 Their impact extends beyond the classroom and therapy rooms, shaping inclusive environments where children can grow, connect, and thrive.

-AFC's ES Music Therapy Team & Student Intern
+AFC's Music Team

 Ellen Kanfer, IEP Coordinator